flat3/revpi/README.md

 interfaces.
 Code should either be run *on* the RevolutionPi device, or via an IDE that can run code remotely like PhpStorm.

+Note that Laravel Zero does not use package auto-discovery.
+You will need to add this package's service provider to your `config/app.php`.

 ```php
   use Flat3\RevPi\Interfaces\Module;
   use Flat3\RevPi\Led\LedColour;